 An Applied Guide to Process and Plant Design

-- Sean Moran, Fellow of the Institution of Chemical Engineers (UK) Associate Professor of Chemical/Environmental Engineering & Co-ordinator of Design Teaching at University of Nottingham, UK
+- Sean Moran, Fellow of the Institution of Chemical Engineers (UK), Associate Professor of Chemical/Environmental Engineering & Coordinator of Design Teaching University of Nottingham, UK

 An Applied Guide to Process and Plant Design is a guide to process plant design for both students and professional engineers.

-Professor Moran draws on over 20 years' experience in process design to create this essential foundational book ideal for those who are new to process design, which is compliant with both professional practice and the IChemE degree accreditation guidelines.
+Professor Moran draws on over 20 years' experience in process design to create an essential foundational book ideal for those who are new to process design, compliant with both professional practice and the IChemE degree accreditation guidelines.